 The APU IACUC adheres to federal regulations designed to protect the wellbeing of animals in research.
 The IACUC monitors the APU animal research program, facilities, and procedures.
 The IACUC ensures research compliance with the Animal Welfare Act, Public Health Service Policy on Humane Care and Use of Laboratory Animals, US Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training, and the guide for Care and Use of Laboratory Animals.
-Additional information can be found on the ORG webpage.
+Additional information can be found through the Research Ethics section of the ORG webpage.

-More information about APU's compliance standards can be found on the ORG website.
-These include the Policy for Conflicts of Interest in Research and the Integrity in Research Policy (also known as the research misconduct policy).
-ORG additionally provides ongoing workshops dealing with topics pertinent to the responsible conduct of research.
+More information about APU's compliance standards can be found through the Policies section of the ORG webpage.
+These include the Policy on Integrity in Research (also known as the research misconduct policy) and the Policy for Conflicts of Interest in Research.
+ORG additionally provides occasional workshops dealing with topics pertinent to the responsible conduct of research.